-- \\\\17.
-After the frets are installed, look them over carefully to make sure each one fits all the way down against the wood.
-If one fret stands higher than another, it may cause buzzing problems later when playing the dulcimer.
+17. After the frets are installed, we like to look them over very carefully to make sure each one fits all the way down against the wood.
+If one fret stands higher than another, it may cause buzzing problems later when you try playing the dulcimer.
 Now is the time to take care of the problem.
-We find that a few good taps from the hammer are sufficient to seat any frets that are too high.
+We generally find that a few good taps from the hammer are sufficient to seat any frets that are too high.
 But make sure you are working on a very firm surface.
-A bouncy table will make this job impossible. - 18.
-File (or sand) the ragged ends of the frets down until they are smooth and flush with the sides of the fretboard.
-If you have access to a belt sander, you'll find it very helpful for this part of the project.
-The fretwire is soft enough metal to work easily with a sanding belt.
+A bouncy table will only make this job impossible.

+18. File (or sand) the ragged ends of the frets down until they are smooth and flush with the sides of the FRETBOARD.
+If you happen to have access to a belt sander, you'll find it very helpful for this part of the project.
+The fretwire is soft enough metal to work very easily with a sanding belt.
 Be careful, however, not to gouge the edge of the fretboard!

-File (or sand) a 45 degree bevel at the ends of the frets; working the file in a downward motion only, to avoid lifting the frets up. (fig. 18a)
+19. File (or sand) a 45 degree bevel at the ends of the frets, as shown, working the file in a downward motion only, to avoid lifting the frets up.